-These letters change their sounds based upon several different factors.
+These letters change their sounds based on several different factors.
 In many cases, how these consonants sound depends on the letters used after them.

 French vowels, in particular, have an effect on consonant pronunciation.
 Certain consonants are pronounced “hard” when they appear before the vowels A, O or U. Conversely, the same consonants are pronounced “soft” when used in front of the vowels E, I, or Y.